General Chinese: Character-based General Chinese

-The character version of General Chinese uses distinct characters for any traditional characters that are distinguished phonemically in any of the control varieties of Chinese, which consist of several dialects of Mandarin, Wu, Min, Hakka, and Yue.
+The character version of General Chinese (General Chinese Characters, GCC, 通字汉字) uses distinct characters for any traditional characters that are distinguished phonemically in any of the control varieties of Chinese, which consist of several dialects of Mandarin, Wu, Min, Hakka, and Yue.
 That is, a single syllabic character will correspond to more than one logographic character only when these are homonyms in all control dialects.
 In effect, General Chinese is a syllabic reconstruction of the pronunciation of Middle Chinese, less distinctions which have been dropped nearly everywhere.

 The result is a syllabary of 2082 syllables, about 80% of which are single morphemes—that is, in 80% of cases there is no difference between GC and standard written Chinese, and in running text, that figure rises to 90–95%, as the most common morphemes tend to be uniquely identified.
-For example, kai can mean only 開 kāi 'open', and sam can mean only 三 sān 'three'.
+For example, kai can only mean 開 'open', and sam can only mean 三 'three'.
 Chao notes, "These syllables then are morphemes, or words with definite meanings, or clusters of meanings related by extensions.
 About 20 percent of the syllables are homophones under each of which there will be more than one morpheme, [which are traditionally] usually written with different characters [...]
 The degree of homophony is so low that it will be possible to write text either in literary or colloquial Chinese with the same character for each syllable [...] as has been tested in texts of various styles."
 Chao compares General Chinese to how Chinese was written when the writing system was still productive: "This amounts to a 100 percent use of writing Chinese by 'phonetic loan' [...]
 The situation is that when the ancients wrote a character by sound regardless of meaning, it was a 'loan character', whereas if a modern schoolboy writes one, he is punished for writing the wrong character!"

 Taking a telegraphic code-book of about 10,000 characters as a representative list of characters in modern use, Chao notes that General Chinese results in a reduction of 80% in the number of characters needing to be learned.

 In the 20% of cases where a syllable corresponded to more than one word, Chao generally selected the graphically most basic traditional character for General Chinese, as long as it wasn't unduly rare.
 However, when that character had strong semantic connotations that would have interfered with a phonetic reading, he selected a more neutral character.
 This phenomenon is familiar from Chinese transcriptions of foreign names.